 In the ordinary course of our business, various driver-partners have challenged, and may challenge in the future, their classification on our platform as independent contractors, seeking monetary, injunctive, or other relief although we have generally been able to defend such actions.
 We are currently involved in one such action filed by an individual driver-partner seeking damages for wrongful termination.
 On January 3, 2020 a former driver-partner filed a claim against MyTeksi Sdn Bhd in the Kuala Lumpur Industrial Relations Department alleging unfair dismissal from the Grab platform.
-The Minister of Human Resources declined to refer the driver-partner's claim to the Industrial Relations Court based on his sole discretion, and the former driver-partner's subsequent application to the Kuala Lumpur High Court for judicial review of the Minister's decision was also dismissed.
-The former driver-partner filed an appeal to the Court of Appeal and the appeal is pending.
+The Minister of Human Resources declined to refer the driver-partner's claim to the Industrial Relations Court based on his sole discretion, and the former driver-partner filed an appeal to the Court of Appeal and the appeal is pending.
 Grab believes that the appeal is unlikely to succeed given that the Self-Employed Social Security Act 2017 recognizes that driver-partners are self-employed and the recent amendment to the aforesaid Act reinforces this point by adding and recognizing delivery partners as independent contractors.
 However, if the appeal is successful and the former driver-partner is allowed to bring the claim in the Industrial Relations Court, the classification of driver-partners as independent contractors in Malaysia would be challenged.
 In addition, we are also regularly subject to claims, lawsuits, arbitration proceedings, administrative actions, government investigations and other legal and regulatory proceedings seeking to hold us liable for the actions of independent contractors on our platform.